marlo-morales/car_dealership/README.md

 Make sure you read all of this document, and follow any guidelines in it.
 We recommend you pay particular attention to the "What We Care About" section.

+To keep things fair we ask that you do not publish this code or your completed version anywhere, thanks.

 ## Background

 We had an intern start building our new company blog.
 There are a few issues we need to resolve before we can consider using the blog.
 We also have a few feature requests below.